marktyers/iProov/README.md

 At the end of the script we need to hide all the elements and show the 20 images.

+## Challenges

+I was working on a slow computer and the first image was captured before the webcam streaming was fully set up so the first image was a plain white square.

+Temporary fix was to add a short delay before taking the first capture.
+Better fix would be to delay the entire capture process (to keep the timing) but this would add extra complexity to the script (v2?).

 ## Future Work

 1. Image capture size needs tweaking to match video size.